SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

-Hovercraft have the beneﬁt of being able to handle a wider variety of terrain, including shallow pools of water, with ease, at the cost of a higher initial price and greater maintenance diﬃculty (+3 to all vehicle repair diﬃculties).
+Hovercraft have the beneﬁt of being able to handle a wider variety of terrain, including shallow pools of water, with ease, at the cost of a higher initial price and greater maintenance difficulty (+3 to all vehicle repair difficulties).
 Both wheeled and hovercraft have the same move; the difference is in how well they can travel over different terrain.
 This section introduces a few terms unique to means